-The children sleep in separate rooms for boys and girls.
+The children sleep on separate floors for boys and girls.
 Greswold staff sleep close by and children are made aware what to do if they have a problem during the night.
-We will have excusive access to Conwy Youth Hostel, meaning we will be the only visitors at the time of our stay.
+We will have exclusive access to Conwy Youth Hostel where we will be the only visitors at the time of our stay.

 Exploring Llandudno town centre

 The children will be looking at Llandudno's town centre and pier and conducting field work.
 The High Street Survey we will be completing in Llandudno is part of our Geography topic which we will use when back at school to compare to our survey of Solihull High Street.